Requesting a Test

 The Department of Laboratory Medicine and Pathology regularly monitors the turnaround times of its STAT and routine tests to ensure results are released in a timely manner to support patient care.

 Turnaround times are calculated from the time of receipt of the specimen within the laboratory to the time the result is released to the laboratory user.
-The Department aims to have ≥ 95% of results released within the stated turnaround times.

 For turnaround times of individual tests, please see in the Lab guide under the Test Interpretation and Performance tab of the specific test.